 - Swallow all the garlic and cinnamon capsules.
 You may wish to do this right before you go to bed.
 Try to not eat or drink anything for about 8 hours.
 Thus, going to sleep and fasting until morning would be a prudent course of action.

 - Repeat the last 4 steps 2 or 3 times a week.

 - Stay on a reduced sugar, anti Candida diet while you are performing this cleanse.

 - Switch as many fats and oils you use over to coconut oil when possible.
 Coconut oil is a natural yeast fighting substance and will help to rid the digestive system of Candida.

-As you may have learned in our herbal remedies or essential oil sections, adding essential oils and other Candicidal herbs to this regimen should greatly enhance its power.
-Having a variety of herbs and a few different essential oils with this treatment will give you a significant edge in your quest for being Candida free.
-Dr. James Duke, in his book The Green Pharmacy, recommends mixing antifungal herbs together to create a healing synergy.
-As Dr. Duke points out, studies indicate that mixing these natural remedies creates a synergistic fungicidal effect.
+As you may have learned, in the herbal remedies or essential oil sections, adding essential oils and other Candicidal herbs to this regimen should greatly enhance its power.
+Having a variety of herbs, and a few different essential oils, with this treatment will give you a significant edge in your quest for being Candida free.
+Dr. James Duke, in his book The Green Pharmacy, recommended mixing antifungal herbs together to create a healing synergy.
+As Dr. Duke pointed out, studies indicate that mixing these natural remedies creates a synergistic fungicidal effect.

 12 Hour Cure for Yeast Infections

 For one of the fastest and best natural treatments, Sarah Summer provides it.
 Sarah learned about Candida and its inner workings the hard way: by suffering repeated vaginal yeast infections.
 Sarah was a typical person who used common antifungal treatments to clear up yeast infections when she got them; however, unlike most women, she frequently developed vaginal Candidiasis.
 This cycle of treatment and infection went on for some time; until, she developed a particularly severe yeast infections.